Azure/bicep-registry-modules/avm/res/network/private-endpoint/README.md

 ### Parameter: `name`

-Name of the private endpoint resource to create.
+Name of the private endpoint resource to create..
 - Required: Yes
 - Type: string